drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 This emulator is available for Windows-x64.<br>
-Emulator documentation can be found on [Emulation General Wiki](https://emulation.gametechwiki.com/index.php/SSF).
+Emulator documentation can be found on [Emulation General Wiki](https://emulation.gametechwiki.com/index.php/SSF).<br>
+You can download this emulator on the [Official Website](https://segaretro.org/SSF).<br>

 .